hamburger-software/ansible-role-vmware_ubuntu_cloud_image/README.md

 - The machine's hostname is `inventory_hostname_short` by default.
 It can be changed with `vm_hostname`.
 - Use `ssh_keys` to set a list of public keys that will be added to the *authorized_keys* file of the user "ubuntu".
+  At least one of `ssh_keys` and `password` has to be specified so that Ansible can connect to the new machine.
+- Use `password` to set a password for the user "ubuntu".
-  This will allow Ansible to connect to the new machines.
-Mandatory.
+  At least one of `ssh_keys` and `password` has to be specified so that Ansible can connect to the new machine.
 - The hardware can be specified with `hardware`, containing a dictionary as specified in [vmware_guest](https://docs.ansible.com/ansible/latest/modules/vmware_guest_module.html#parameters).

 To use a static IP address, use the following keys in the dictionary `static_ip`: